benowino7/contech-cookie/README.md

 # contech cookie creation

 this is a web designed for cookie recepies, to help spread the knowledge of cookie cooking.
+#header
+contains a short descriptio of chocolate cookie
+#content
+contains the ingridient and preparation methodes
+#footer
+contan a simple history of cookie

 ## Installation and usage
 does not need instolation since it readily web available. just type the link below for more info